rish987/trackswitch-manuform/README.md

-Cut two female-female-end jumper wires in half, strip away the insulation from the cut ends and solder them to the reset button such that a connection is made between them when the button is pressed (you probably want to use a multimeter do double-check this):
+Cut two female-female-end jumper wires in half, strip away the insulation from the cut ends and solder them to the reset button such that a connection is made between them when the button is pressed (you probably want to use a multimeter to double-check this):
 <!--
 ![Soldered Reset](images/soldered-reset.png)
 -->